scikit-learn/enhancement_proposals/slep015/proposal.rst

    which introduces more burden for third party estimator maintainers.
 This SLEP is easier to implement because it requires less changes.
 Furthermore, ``array_out`` with sparse data will introduce an overhead when being passed along in a ``Pipeline``.
+This overhead comes from the construction of the sparse data container that has the feature names.

 2. [slep_007]_ : ``SLEP007`` introduces a ``feature_names_out_`` attribute
    while this SLEP proposes a ``get_feature_names_out`` method to accomplish the same task.
 The benefit of the ``get_feature_names_out`` method is that it can be used even if the feature names were not passed in ``fit`` with a dataframe.
-This can happen in a ``Pipeline`` when a step outputs ndarrays or sparse matrices which is used as input for the follow step.
+For example, in a ``Pipeline`` the feature names are not passed through to each step and a ``get_feature_names_out`` method can be used to get the names of each step with slicing.

 3. [slep_012] : The ``InputArray`` was developed to work around the overhead of using a pandas ``DataFrame`` or an xarray ``DataArray``.
 The